 Our local writers and industry experts share their knowledge, insights and passion on topics that include home, garden, community events, outdoors, things to do in West Sound and more.
 Have a topic idea or a blog post to pitch?
 Email blogeditor [at] wshg [dot] net.

 Executive director of retirement community Heron's Key, Jim Antonucci holds more than 15 years of experience in senior care.
 Antonucci earned his doctorate degree in design construction and planning with a research focus in environmental gerontology from the University of Florida.
-He currently oversees day-to-day operations at Gig Harbor's largest construction project, Heron's Key, which is set to open mid-2017.
+He currently oversees day-to-day operations at Gig Harbor's largest Life Plan Community in Gig Harbor, Heron’s Key.

 (see all articles and blog posts by Jim Antonucci, Executive Director of Heron's Key)